 Is spaying/neutering my pet expensive?

 The price of spaying or neutering your pet is determined by their species (dog or cat) and weight.
-LifeLine Animal Project practices high-quality, high-volume spay/neuter.
-So, we can keep our costs low to keep our prices affordable.
+At a private veterinarian, a spay or neuter surgery could cost $100 -$200 per pet.
+But LifeLine Animal Project practices high-quality, high-volume spay/neuter.
+This allows us to keep our costs low to keep our prices affordable.
+Learn more about our spay/neuter pricing.

 What qualifications does the LifeLine staff have?

 LifeLine’s veterinarians and technicians all have many years of clinical experience.
 Our veterinarians are fully licensed and receive ongoing training in the latest surgical techniques.
-Additionally, we provide pain medication to minimize your pet’s discomfort at no charge.
+In 2022, LifeLine performed over 13,000 spay/neuter surgeries in our two clinics.
 We are the spay/neuter experts, and your pet’s care always comes first!
 You can learn more about our veterinary team here.